Google Directory, LDAP, AD, GAL: Choose the Right Architecture

 Can we live without an Active Directory at all?

-Let’s be honest: most small and medium businesses have adopted mobility as their main way of working.
-When an employee needs to start her day, wherever she is, she just needs a solid authentication system that will connect her to the cloud and let her access her work resources.
+Let’s be honest, most small and medium businesses have adopted mobility as their main way of working.
+When an employee begins her workday, regardless of her location, all she requires is a robust authentication system.
+This system connects her to the cloud, granting her seamless access to her work-related resources.

-Google provides a very good authentication system and it has its own directory management panel that can synchronize with anything.
+Google provides a very good authentication system.
+It has its own directory management panel that can synchronize with anything.
 So why add a level of complexity by first storing all this data in an Active Directory?

-Lots of organizations have taken the decision for a long time: Google Workspace is their main directory and identity provider, and whenever they have a new employee in the organization, they just create his Google Workspace account, which creates an account in Gmail and more than 150 other Google services but also synchronizes this information in many other applications (Project Management tools, Intranets, CRM, etc.) that are integrated with the Google Workspace directory out of the box.
+Lots of organizations have taken the decision for a long time.
+Google Workspace has been their main directory and identity provider.
+Whenever they have a new employee in the organization, they just create his Google Workspace account.
+Consequently, the employee creates an account in Gmail and more than 150 other Google services.
+Furthermore, they also synchronize this information in many other applications (Project Management tools, Intranets, CRM, etc.).
+This applies to all programs that are integrated with the Google Workspace directory out of the box.

-Relying on the cloud to handle your GAL will make you feel light with the satisfaction of achieving more with less.
+Relying on the cloud to handle your GAL will give you the ease of burden.
+It comes along with the satisfaction of achieving more with less.